 [ec2-user@ip-10-0-0-104 ~]$ docker exec -it sensor bash

 Is the Sensor Connected to Kafka?
-Once shelled into the Sensor navigate into the Sensor-Kafka-Connector Logs folder
+From a shell session in the Sensor container, navigate into the Sensor-Kafka-Connector Logs folder

 [root@sensor] /# cd /opt/velocity-manager/sensor-kafka-connector/logs

-Search the directory and you should see connector.log files.
-If you do not, then the sensor connector isn't running.
+Search the directory for connector.log files.
+If none are present, the sensor connector isn't running.

 [root@sensor] logs# ls